thealtermaven/BDCFF-sets/README.md

 There will be no official releases in the CLCK standalone format (d64).
 However, I am looking for individuals who will pack caves in CLCK standalone.
 If you manage to, flag me down and send me the d64, and I'll post it with your credit.
 ---
 To grab: Peruse the Releases section to get the most up-to-date caveset pack in ZIP format.
 Unzip the contents into a folder accessable by your BDCFF interpreter of choice (such as GDash).
 May I suggest /alchemystics?

+21 Mar 2026: Alchemyst DangerDash 06 has been released.
+Mysterious discoveries lead to an unexplored section of familiar territory.

 06 Dec 2025: Alchemyst DangerDash 01: Adjusted Cave O so that there is actually a short magic wall duration (SparksF1, Blissful)